mikex86/scicore/thesis/thesis.md

 We will now implement the `backward` method in the `Graph` class.
 This method will perform the backward pass of the graph, computing the gradients of all the `Value` objects in the graph.
 Note that normally one would only want to compute the gradients of a subset of the `Value` objects in the graph, where it is explicitly required, which is a feature that we will not implement here for the sake of simplicity.

 In the following code snippet, we recursively apply the chain rule by first computing the downstream gradients of the input nodes of the currently traversed operation and recursively ascending the graph to all nodes the operation depends on.
 Computed downstream gradients will become the upstream gradients of the next operation in the recursion.
+Gradients are always accumulated, so that when multiple operation nodes depend on the same value, all contributions are taken into account.

 ```java
 public class Graph {